Rithiksaikuruba/delta/README.md

 # delta
-this is the demo for git and git hub
+this is the demo for git and git hub.